husamelkhatib/AP-Computer-Science-Principles/CSHARP.md

 ## 2.1 Common Data Types

-### 2.1.1 'int':Integer
+### 2.1.1 `int`: Integer
-The 'int' data type is used to store signed 32-bit integer values.
+The `int` data type is used to store signed 32-bit integer values.
 It can represent both positive and negative whole numbers.

 Example:
 ```